 “Have a shot of whiskey — it’ll warm you up!”
-You’ve likely heard that saying (or something similar) but don’t let it fool you.
-Truth: Cold-weather drinking is dangerous.
+You’ve likely heard this advice (or something similar), but it’s one of the many alcohol myths you shouldn’t let fool you.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy